tbhb/aclaf/CONTRIBUTING.md

 ### Modern Python practices

 Aclaf supports Python 3.10 and above.
-The project is developed and tested against Python 3.14 and embraces modern development practices:
+I test the project against Python 3.10-3.14 (including free-threaded 3.13 and 3.14) and embrace modern development practices:

 - Comprehensive type hints checked during development with basedpyright and in CI with Mypy and Pyright
 - Dataclasses with slots for efficient, immutable value objects
 - Pattern matching (match/case statements) for clear control flow
 - Property-based testing with Hypothesis to discover edge cases
+- Mutation testing with mutmut to ensure test effectiveness
-- Greater than 95% test coverage requirement for all code
+- Greater than 95% test coverage for all code

 ### Minimal dependencies

-The project maintains an extremely minimal dependency footprint:
+The project maintains a minimal dependency footprint:

-- **Single runtime dependency**: Currently only `typing-extensions` for modern typing features
+- **Single runtime dependency**: Currently only `typing-extensions` for modern typing features and optionally `rich` for console output
-- **Standard library first**: Functionality is implemented with Python's standard library whenever possible
+- **Standard library first**: Use Python's standard library to build features whenever possible
 - **Justified dependencies**: Every dependency must have strong justification

 This philosophy reduces supply chain risk, simplifies installation, and keeps the framework lightweight.

 ### Quality over speed

-Quality and correctness are prioritized over shipping quickly:
+The project prioritizes quality and correctness over shipping quickly:

 - All code passes strict linting (Ruff and other tools)
 - Zero type errors (basedpyright in strict mode)